- Access to the Library

-Any malfunctions should be reported to the Print Services staff member on duty.
+Any malfunctions should be reported to the Print Services.
 Although the copiers are physically within the library, the library staff has no control over their repair, nor does the library or Print Services provide change.
 Patrons should be aware that the Print Services office has different hours from the library's and is closed on the weekends.

 Reserve materials are kept behind the Circulation Desk and must be requested from the desk attendant.
 Reserve items fall into two categories:

 Permanent reserve material includes hornbooks, nutshells, and other high-use materials.